tomlooman/tomlooman.github.io/_drafts/unreal-engine-5-7-performance-highlights.md

 As usual I approached this list from the game development perspective.
 Focusing on runtime performance of the game, profiling capabilities, bugs that affected performance, new CVARs for quality/performance tuning and some of the editor iteration performance as those have some notable changes.

-Overall the performance improvements are not as strong as in 5.6, but there are some major systems like a new Nanite Foliage system using Voxels which is a game changer and a much needed improvement.
-Lumen is clearly moving away from Software ray-tracing (SWRT) by deprecating their "SWRT detail traces" render path already in 5.6.
+Overall the performance improvements may not be as strong as in 5.6, but there are some major systems like a new Nanite Foliage system using Voxels which is a game changer and a much desired improvement on foliage rendering.
+Lumen continues moving away from Software ray-tracing (SWRT) by deprecating their "SWRT detail traces" render path.
 The good thing about this is a unified lighting pipeline that we can work against rather than having to pick one and hoping for the best or spending the extra time supporting both.
 Their continued performance improvements to Lumen Hardware Raytracing (HWRT) should allow higher quality and more stable lighting that no longer relies of any simplified Distance Field representations.

 There are other important changes and improvements hidden in the incredibly long list of changes, so let's dive in!